How To Check If A Therapist Is Licensed - Verifying A License Explained

 How Do You Check If A Therapist is Licensed?

 When you're seeing a therapist or counselor, whether that's online or in your local area, you want to make sure that they have a valid license to practice mental health services.
-But, how do you check to make sure that they're appropriately licensed to perform this job?
+But, how do you verify a license so you can check to make sure that they're appropriately licensed to perform this job?
 One manner to verify if a therapist has a legitimate mental health license is to check a third party source that you trust.
 There are multiple sources where you can find this information.
 One of them is called the Association of State and Provincial Psychology Boards or ASPPB.

 If you look on this site, you can search by state and see if your therapist is licensed in your location.
 To do that, though, you need to know what state they practice in first.
 To do this, you can go to a website such as Psychology Today, search their last name, and find their profile.
 On their profile, you'll find their licensure number and the state(s) that they're licensed to practice.
 It's a quick and easy way to find out whether they have a license to practice or not.